 The “Folks” of Folk Magic

 The people who shared these charming beliefs were simple folk.
-This type of divination was as much amusement as it was a magical pastime (much as the Victorians included tea leaf reading at luncheons).
+The type of divination was as much amusement as it was a magical pastime (much as the Victorians included tea leaf reading at luncheons).
 The neat thing about our ancestors’ ideas is that we still use a lot of them.
-Toss a little Witch wisdom in for good measure, and see magic begin to sparkle with shimmering love energy.
+Toss a little Witch wisdom in for good measure, and see your magic begin to sparkle with shimmering love energy.